-1.4 Review a sample of RPS data determine whether the date inspection findings is entered as the last day of the quarter for findings documented in quarterly integrated inspection reports, or the of the inspection in which the issue was documented as an AV, FIN, NOV, or NCV for all other inspection reports.
+1.4 Review a sample of RPS data to determine whether the PIM date for inspection findings is correctly entered as the last day of the quarter for findings documented in quarterly integrated inspection reports, or the final exit date of the inspection in which the issue was documented as an AV, FIN, NOV, or NCV for all other inspection reports.
+For green findings, RPS automatically populates the PIM date, though it is user editable, so this review should be primarily focused on potentially greater-than-green (GTG) findings.
 (IMC 0305, section 11.01.b)

 (M / DNM / NA)